 Let me be honest though - there's an ugly tribalism at work.
 There are many people who I know have no internet presence and whose work is stellar.
 Just because you're online it does not necessarily make you worth listening to.
 You want other divides that people hang their cartographic allegiance on?...proprietary/open source; Adobe/GIS; drawing/coding; desktop/browser; PC/MAC; old/new; academic/maker; old bloke/cool kid; Blogger/Tumblr. the list goes on.
 People increasingly identify with a tribe that supports their own echo chamber and that also tends to give rise to lists that suit that meme.
 I genuinely try to go beyond that and I'd ask that you try and look beyond it too.

 And finally, there's the elephant in the room - under-representation.
 If people identify under-represented socio-economic/age/gender/geographic groups in my (or any) list then please don't think for one minute that there's bias in the selection whatsoever.
-What you may very well be identifying is under-representation in the source, in this particular case blogs written by cartographic folks.
-So the bigger question is how come this sort of online content doesn't better reflect the wider world.
+What you may very well be identifying is under-representation in the source, or, possibly assuming the list should be something different to what was intended.
+In terms of online content, the bigger question is how come this sort of online content doesn't better reflect the wider world?
 Let me give you an example using the demographics of Twitter use.
 67% of all internet users use social media.
 People who live in cities tend to use social media more than those who live in rural areas (geographic inequality).
 Only 16% of those who use social media use Twitter (platform inequality) and they are most likely to be adults aged between 18-29 (age inequality)...and male (gender inequality).
 So by definition, if your source is Twitter then anything you do with information will undeniably reflect the character of those that use it and miss those that don't.
 That doesn't denigrate those that don't or deliberately shun them.
 If those who write cartographic blogs tend to reflect wider patterns in the use of social media then any list will likely reflect the same.
-And I wholeheartedly encourage increased participation from any and all under-represented groups to give a better balance.

-So, you want my list?
-Here's the one that's in my forthcoming book and you can download it as a small poster here.
+So, rather than focus on a list of 25 people, here's a list of my sources which is far more useful Here's the one that's in my book and you can download it as a small poster here.